yaohuan23/science-graphics/README.md

 ### 5. Evolution

-The [Evolution](source/Evolution.R) source file contains functions to visualize variable fluctuations and evolution in function of time (ODEs), step (MC simulations) or other independent variables.
+The [Evolution.R](source/Evolution.R) source file contains functions to visualize variable fluctuations and evolution in function of time (ODEs), step (MC simulations) or other independent variables.

-The [EvolutionPlot](scripts/EvolutionPlot.R) script accepts as an input multiple variables (in different units) and multiple runs (or instances) and arranges them in a multiplot.
+The [EvolutionPlot.R](scripts/EvolutionPlot.R) script accepts as an input multiple variables (in different units) and multiple runs (or instances) and arranges them in a multiplot.
 An example figure can be found [here](figures/example4.pdf).

 ### 6. Networks

-Coming soon...
+The [Networks.R](source/Networks.R) source file contains functions to visualize graphs.

-  - Cyclic Graph
+For a simple graph with optional weighted edges the [NetworkGraph.R](scripts/NetworkGraph.R) script can be used.
-  - Directed Acyclic Graph (DAG)
+An example figure can be found [here](figures/example8.pdf).

 ## Usage
 Save the raw data file in the specified CSV format (`projectname.csv`) in the **data** folder.